ryanjustindejesus/manage-files-with-Linux-commands/README.md

  In this task, I removed the temp directory, as I will no longer be placing items in it.
 <br /> <br />
 (1) First, I used the command "rmdir temp" to remove the /home/analyst/temp directory. <br/> <br/>
-(2) Then, I used the command "ls" to list the contents of the /home/analyst directory to confirm that I have removed the temp subdirectory.
+(2) Finally, I used the command "ls" to list the contents of the /home/analyst directory to confirm that I have removed the temp subdirectory.
 <br/> <br/> <p align="center">
 <img src="https://imgur.com/2jeVshm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br /> <br />